feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ### DeliverResponse

-Contains a transaction ID and a reference to the object that should serve as a response.
+Contains a message ID and a reference to the object that should serve as a response.

 ### ReleaseServices

-Contains (a) reference(s) to services which are no longer mirrored remotely.
+When a Client is garbage collected, its identifier is placed into a ReleaseServices message.
+The peer handles this message by releasing its reference to the corresponding Server.

 ## Service Lifetimes